pascalif/AmbilightParty/README.md

-                        Name of the caterpillar to play --direction {cw,ccw}  Direction of caterpillar --flag FLAG           Name of the flag to display --duration DURATION   Duration of animation.
+                        Name of the caterpillar to play --direction {cw,ccw}  Direction of caterpillar --flag FLAG           Name of the flag to display --flag-flicker FLAG_FLICKER
+                        Number of flag flickering cycles.
+0 to disabled the effect.
+  --duration DURATION   Duration of animation.
 None for forever --speed SPEED         Animation steps speed in milliseconds
 ```